Make healing soup with this herbal bone broth

 Benefits of drinking bone broth

-There's no doubt about it- probiotic foods are getting all the attention lately because they're good for our health-- but don't forget those prebiotics which work wonders on healing the gut as well.
+There’s no doubt about it- probiotic foods are getting all the attention lately because they’re good for our health– but don’t forget those prebiotics which work wonders on healing the gut as well.
 The best part is, you can add this delicious broth to any meal (even just a simple pasta noodle dish) to add so much flavor and health benefits.
+Information from this post comes from this trusted source at Pub Med.

 A BOOST OF COLLAGEN

 Every day we use our joints and bones to do things like walk, run, or just sit.
-These movements are important for healthy joint and bone health, which is why many people take collagen supplements in order to maintain soft tissue structures of their body parts.
-This organic amino acid, found in the connective tissues such as skin and ligament are right here on your dinner plate when you use up this herbal both broth.
+These movements are important for healthy joint and bone health, so many people take collagen supplements to maintain soft tissue structures of their body parts.
+This organic amino acid, found in the connective tissues such as skin and ligament, are right here on your dinner plate when you use up this herbal both broth.

 NUTIRENTS AND ELECTROLYTES